 Behind the plastic door, embedded at the end of the “necklace”, there is a USB-C connector intended for charging the battery.
 It’s the only element we’ve noticed a possible problem.
 The little doors are fixed to the headphones with a thin piece of rubber which could be broken in case of negligent handling which would hurt the exterior of the headphones.
 Moreover, the slot itself is relatively narrow so that you will not match any USB – C cables, but only those with a thinner connector design (like the one that comes with the headphones box).

 The built-in battery is sufficient for about seven hours of playing.
 This is not a great deal, so we’re happy that 1MORE has implemented fast charging technology.
-After just 10 minutes on the charger the headphones will be charged enough to be able to use them for about three hours.
+After just 10 minutes on the charger, the headphones will be charged enough to be able to use them for about three hours.
 Charging the battery to a full capacity lasts one hour.
 The remaining battery capacity can be checked at any time within the Bluetooth settings of the mobile phone and the female voice of the headphones itself will also occasionally inform you about the battery.
 The lady does not say the exact percentage of the battery.
 Instead of that she only says the general: “Battery High”, “Battery Medium” and “Battery Low”.
-It happens more often than we would like: several times we have heard her in a very exciting shares in the song that we listened to so that our enjoyment was somewhat corrupt.
+It happens more often than we would like: several times we have heard her in very exciting shares in the song that we listened to so that our enjoyment was somewhat corrupt.
 It would be good to be possible to deactivate it or at least limit it to the case when the battery is at the very end but the headphones do not come with any kind of application that would allow that.

 One dynamic, two balanced

 As mentioned earlier, the 1MORE Triple Driver BT’s ear capsules conceal three loudspeaker units instead of the usual one.
 It is a standard dynamic driver with neodymium magnet and diaphragm-covered metal composite and it has a pair of balanced armatures.
-We would love to see support for both aptX and aptX HD, first of all because it would expand the number of users who can extract all that they can offer from these handsets.
-This, however, does not mean that owners of mobile phones that do not support the LDAC codec should avoid this headphones.
-If you do not keep your files in FLAC format on your mobile phone but you already have MP3 music or stream it over with a some service (Google Play Music, YouTube, Spotify, Deezer with a ‘regular’ subscription that doesn’t supports HiFi playback), default SBC codec, which is supported in all mobile phones will be more than enough to deliver everything in the headphones.
+We would love to see support for both aptX and aptX HD, first of all, because it would expand the number of users who can extract all that they can offer from these handsets.
+This, however, does not mean that owners of mobile phones that do not support the LDAC codec should avoid these headphones.
+If you do not keep your files in FLAC format on your mobile phone but you already have MP3 music or stream it over with some service (Google Play Music, YouTube, Spotify, Deezer with a ‘regular’ subscription that doesn’t support HiFi playback), default SBC codec, which is supported in all mobile phones will be more than enough to deliver everything in the headphones.

-As always, to achieve maximum acoustic performance with the in-ear headphones(and the best passive isolation of the external noise) it is necessary to find earplugs of optimal size – those that will completely fill your ear canal and will not bother you.
-With 1MORE Triple Driver BT you get nine pairs of earplugs(a combination of silicone and foam) in dimensions from 10 to 14.5 millimeters.
+As always, to achieve maximum acoustic performance with the in-ear headphones(and the best passive isolation of the external noise) it is necessary to find earplugs of optimal size – those that will fill your ear canal and will not bother you.
+With 1MORE Triple Driver BT, you get nine pairs of earplugs(a combination of silicone and foam) in dimensions from 10 to 14.5 millimeters.

 - 1 Dynamic Driver + 2 Balanced Armatures for superior sound